quickpose/quickpose-ios-sdk/README.md

 How it works
 ------------------

-QuickPose process's a camera's or video's output frame and make it easy for developers to perform complex AI features to the image, such as overlaying markings to the output image to highlight the user's pose.
+QuickPose process a video frame and makes it easy for developers to perform complex AI features to the image, such as overlaying markings to the output image to highlight the user's pose.

 ```swift
 +----------+          +-------------+          +-----------------+